Nippon Ishin faces fundamental hurdles to further electoral success

 The party, formed in Osaka about a decade ago, has long been seen nationally as a local organization with local interests.
 Sunday’s election showed once again that Nippon Ishin remains strongest in that part of the country.
 It won 16 district seats, including all 15 Osaka electoral districts in which it competed, plus one district in neighboring Hyogo Prefecture.

-While many Osaka-district LDP candidates who lost their seats were the so-called “children” of former Prime Minister Shinzo Abe and had only served three terms or less under Abe, Nippon Ishin’s biggest victories came against LDP and CDP veterans.
+While many Osaka-district LDP candidates who lost their seats were the so-called children of former Prime Minister Shinzo Abe and had only served three terms or less under Abe, Nippon Ishin’s biggest victories came against LDP and CDP veterans.

-Acting LDP Secretary-General Akira Sato, a five term representative of Osaka’s No. 2 district, lost to Nippon Ishin newcomer Tadashi Morishima.
-In the Osaka No. 4 district, former State Defense Minister Yasuhide Nakayama lost his seat to Nippon Ishin’s Teruo Minobe.
+Deputy LDP Secretary-General Akira Sato, a five-term representative of Osaka’s No. 2 district, lost to Nippon Ishin newcomer Tadashi Morishima.
+In the Osaka No. 4 district, Yasuhide Nakayama — former state minister of defense — lost his seat to Nippon Ishin’s Teruo Minobe.

 In bad news for the CDP, which suffered heavy losses Sunday, seven-term party stalwart Kiyomi Tsujimoto lost her seat to Nippon Ishin newcomer Taku Ikeshita.

-Kensuke Takayasu, a political scientist at Seikei University’s faculty of law, suggested that wider national television exposure for Nippon Ishin co-founder Toru Hashimoto, former Osaka governor and current Osaka mayor, played a role — though minor — in helping the party position itself more successfully in the public mind.
+Kensuke Takayasu, a political scientist at Seikei University’s faculty of law, suggested that wider national television exposure for Nippon Ishin co-founder Toru Hashimoto, former Osaka governor and former Osaka mayor, played a role — though minor — in helping the party position itself more successfully in the public mind.

 “The national media used Hashimoto as a commentator.
 He has his ideological position and political position of supporting Nippon Ishin,” Takayasu said.

-In the proportional race, Nippon Ishin picked up 25 seats, including 10 from the Kinki (the official name of the more general Kansai area) district.
-The party won three seats in the Minami Kanto block, two each in the Tokyo, Kita Kanto, Tokai and Kyushu blocks and one seat each in the Tohoku, Hokuriku, Chugoku and Shikoku blocks.
+In the proportional representation race, Nippon Ishin picked up 25 seats, including 10 from the Kinki (the official name of the more general Kansai area) district.
+The party won three seats in the Minami Kanto bloc, two each in the Tokyo, Kita Kanto, Tokai and Kyushu blocs and one seat each in the Tohoku, Hokuriku, Chugoku and Shikoku blocs.
 Only in Hokkaido did Nippon Ishin fail to secure any seats.

 Now that the election is over, Nippon Ishin’s challenge is how to exercise its increased power in the Diet.
 While Nobuyuki Baba, the party’s secretary-general, suggested prior to the election that the party might consider joining the ruling coalition, Matsui warned he would dissolve the party before allowing that, and experts say it would be difficult.